cheylea/diagnose-virus/README.md

 The window will begin asking questions about the condition of the user.
 Answer the questions by answering either `y.` for yes or `n.` for no.

 ## Interpreting Results
-The file will provide an assessment of the likelihood that the user has contracted the virus, alongside some Advise based on rick factors provided by the user.
+The file will provide an assessment of the likelihood that the user has contracted the virus, alongside some advice based on rick factors provided by the user.

 ### Example Result: